cleverage/eav-manager/Documentation/Cookbooks/translations.md

 ## Translating family name

-Here is an example of a simple family translation
+Here is an example of a simple family translation.
+Let's say our app manages cars.
+We declare the `Car` family in `app/config/app/model/car.yml`.
+We only have three attributes : Name, Description and Color.

 ```yaml
 sidus_eav_model: